SAN ANTONIO — To view jobs open now at Port San Antonio, click here.

-Port San Antonio, the San Antonio Museum of Science and Technology, Workforce Solutions Alamo, Alamo Colleges District, Project QUEST and SA Works are creating a new tech training center to fill that need - and gearing up to open it in a matter of weeks.
+Port San Antonio, the San Antonio Museum of Science and Technology, Workforce Solutions Alamo, Alamo Colleges District, Project QUEST and SA Works are creating a new tech training center to fill the need for job training as people find themselves out of work during the pandemic.

 "There’s a very specific pathway-- do this, this, this-- and by the way right now the government will pay for it and you’ll be ready for a new job and be a healthy, participating person in the economy," said SAMSAT President and CEO Doug King.
 SAMSAT has already been orchestral in educating and inspiring kids and teens to prepare for the STEM workforce, but now is expanding with a focus on people out of work during the pandemic.
 Still, he hopes this effort will have a generational impact.